What is Documentary Wedding Photography?

 Kids are a fantastic subject for photography, especially for a documentary wedding photographer.
 The uninhibited and uncomplicated way they react to the world makes them endlessly fascinating and a perfect reflection of the mood of the wedding.

 Have a look at the photofilm below and see if you agree…

-Working as a news photographer for much of my career taught me that every story needs to start somewhere, an introduction, a point at which to begin the narrative.
-The bridal party getting ready is perfect for this.
-Sometimes nerves, always excitement, it’s a magic couple of hours.
+Working as a photojournalist for much of my career has taught me that every story needs to start somewhere, an introduction, a point at which to begin the narrative.
+The morning preparations are perfect for this.
+Sometimes nerves, always excitement – it’s a magic couple of hours.

 Stages of the day – The Wedding Ceremony